anuj-glitch/Hackathon-Ranked-10/README.md

 - The classification is done using BiDirectional LSTM.
 This model was optimised (size of embedding was tuned)
 - During test time, we obtained a probability distribution for each sequence.
 Then, chose top-3 argmax probabilities as 11th, 12th and 13th challenges predicted.

+## Competition Result
+Rank: 10th on public LB and 10th on private LB